Pope John Paul II: Personal life

 Wojtyła was a Cracovia football team supporter, and the club retired number 1 in his honour.

-Having played the game himself as a goalkeeper, John Paul II was a fan of English football team Liverpool, where his compatriot Jerzy Dudek played in the same position.
+Having played the game himself as a goalkeeper, Wojtyla was a fan of English football team Liverpool F.C., where his compatriot Jerzy Dudek played in the same position.

 In 1973, while still the archbishop of Kraków, Wojtyła befriended a Polish-born, later American philosopher, Anna-Teresa Tymieniecka.
 The thirty-two-year friendship (and occasional academic collaboration) lasted until his death.
 She served as his host when he visited New England in 1976, and photos show them together on skiing and camping trips.
 Letters that he wrote to her were part of a collection of documents sold by Tymieniecka's estate in 2008 to the National Library of Poland.
 According to the BBC the library had initially kept the letters from public view, partly because of John Paul's path to sainthood, but a library official announced in February 2016 the letters would be made public.
 In February 2016, the BBC documentary program Panorama reported that John Paul II had apparently had a close relationship with the Polish-born philosopher.
 The pair exchanged personal letters over 30 years, and Stourton believes that Tymieniecka had confessed her love for Wojtyła.
 The Vatican described the documentary as "more smoke than fire", and Tymieniecka denied being involved with John Paul II.

 Writers Carl Bernstein, the veteran investigative journalist of the Watergate scandal, and Vatican expert Marco Politi, were the first journalists to talk to Anna-Teresa Tymieniecka in the 1990s about her importance in John Paul's life.
 They interviewed her and dedicated 20 pages to her in their 1996 book His Holiness.
-Bernstein and Politi even asked her if she had ever developed any romantic relationship with John Paul II, "however one-sided it might have been."
+Bernstein and Politi even asked her if she had ever developed any romantic relationship with John Paul II, "however one-sided it might have been".
 She responded, "No, I never fell in love with the cardinal.
 How could I fall in love with a middle-aged clergyman?
 Besides, I'm a married woman."